lab596/civiform/Dev-guide-&-standards.md

 ### Controller tests

 Controller tests should test the integration of business logic behind each HTTP endpoint.
-Most controller tests should likely extend `WithResettingPostgresContainer` which provides a real database.
+Most controller tests should likely extend `WithPostgresContainer` which provides a real database.
 Controllers should contain very little if any conditional logic and delegate business logic and network interactions (database, auth service, file services, etc) to service classes.

 * Assertions should be on the method's `Result` rather than the rendered HTML
 * Assertions may also be on the database state after the controller method has completed